akashissu/Learning_Resources/README.md

 Review the changes in the Pull Request and then Create Pull Request.

-4) Once you successfully submit the Pull Request,our team would verify it and merge it.
+Once you successfully submit the Pull Request,our team would verify it and merge it.

-5) Happy Contributing! :)
+### Happy Contributing! :)

-6)You can also head over to <a href="https://github.com/codedamn/codedamn-hacktoberfest-projects">Codedamn Repo</a> to make further contributions.

-## Make sure to visit <a href="https://codedamn.com/referred-by/ajinkyab">Codedamn</a> to get great free learning resources for web development.

 </div>

+   ### Beginner friendly repository for Hacktoberfest : <a href="https://github.com/viveeeeeek/1sthacktoberfest/">1stHacktoberfest</a>

 <div align="center">
     <pre>Stargazers</pre>